 Find out more about those who have been part of Scotland's flying traditions © Ruth Armstrong Photography

-Over 20 weekly sessions, participants will hear stories, learn how to tell tales, stories from real life, brand new stories and their own personal stories.
+Participants will hear stories, learn how to tell tales, stories from real life, brand new stories and their own personal stories.
 Sessions will include regular craft activities and games for the children attending.

 The sessions will be held at the National Museum of Flight, East Fortune Airfield, East Lothian.
 Participants will have the chance to see the Museum's aviation collections and access stories from some of those who have been part of Scotland's flying traditions.
 Resources will be shared on a dedicated Facebook group with participants.

 Sun 20 Aug, 3, 10, 17 Sept 2017

 Free but must be pre-booked